jtommo66/cinesage-client/README.md

 **Trailers** - As a user, I want to be able to acces movie trailers for the films I'm finding via CineSage.

-**User Ratings and Reviews** - As a logged in user (possibly a 'nice to have'), I want to be able to rate and review movies I've watched.
-These reviews will have like and dislike buttons for other logged in users to up/down vote

 ## Implementation

 ### Tech Stack